When

-The best products to use will have the word ‘marine’ in the Unfortunately that often means expensive.
+The best products to use will be entitled 'marine' but unfortunately that often means expensive.

 The ‘latest’, ‘hi tec’ boat supplies products often come with high advertising mark-up.